dmbarbour/glas/docs/GrammarLogicProg.md

 Channels can be modeled as partial lists, with the writer holding a cursor at the 'tail' of the list, and the reader holding the 'head'.
 To write a channel, we unify the tail variable with a pair, where the second element is the new tail.
 Then we update the local cursor to the new tail, ensuring we only write each location once.
 A written channel may be 'closed' by unifying with the empty list.
 (Closing a channel can be implicit based on scope.)

-Basic channels can only support a single writer.
-Channels can be extended with *temporal semantics* to support merging of events from multiple writers.
-Alternatively, with runtime support we can introduce non-deterministic merge via *reflective race conditions*.
-Either mechanism would allow modeling a router, databus, or publish-subscribe.
+Channels aren't limited to moving data, they can also transfer channels.
+We can build useful patterns around this, modeling objects or remote functions or a TCP listener as a channel of channels.

-Channels aren't limited to sending data, they can also transfer channels.
-We can build useful patterns around this, such as modeling objects or remote functions.
-We can also simplify by organizing channels into duplex pairs or hierarchical bundles.
-Potentially, we could extend these 'bundles' to support all common interaction structures (e.g. also including pass-by-reference variables).
+However, in context of deterministic computation, channels are essentially linear types.
+If there are two writers, writes will conflict.
+And even reading a channel must be linear if the reader might receive a writable channel.
+This can be mitigated - we can use *temporal semantics* to deterministically merge asynchronous writes.
+Or we could support non-deterministic merge based on arrival-order with runtime support (see *reflective race conditions*).
+With the ability to merge asynchronous events, channels can model openly extensible systems, such as a databus or router.

-An inherent risk with channels is potential deadlock where multiple channels are waiting on each other in a cycle.
+An inherent risk with channels is potential deadlock, with multiple channels are waiting on each other in a cycle.
 This can potentially be mitigated by lazy reads (aka ["tying the knot"](https://wiki.haskell.org/Tying_the_Knot) in context of lazy evaluation).
 Or it could be avoided using [session types](https://en.wikipedia.org/wiki/Session_type) and static analysis.

 ### Channel-Based Objects and Functions